miracleezekiel/verilink-crm-analysis/README.md

 ### Project Overview

-Verilink Solutions is a B2B SaaS company used as the basis for this CRM analytics and automation case study.
+Verilink Solutions is a B2B SaaS company.
+This project documents the CRM implementation, customer churn analysis, and AI automation work done for their customer success team.
 The project analyzes a customer dataset of 7,043 records to identify churn patterns, build a structured CRM environment in HubSpot, and develop AI-powered automation workflows using n8n and Groq API.